TinchoAlmuzara/Wageflation/README.md

 Reference: [Almuzara Martin](https://martinalmuzara.com/research.html), [Richard Audoly](https://raudoly.github.io) and [Davide Melcangi](https://sites.google.com/view/davide-melcangi/research), forthcoming: “[A Measure of Trend Wage Inflation.](https://onlinelibrary.wiley.com/doi/full/10.1002/jae.3126)” Journal of Applied Econometrics.

-The **description.pdf** file contains a detailed description of each file.
+The file **description.pdf** contains a detailed description of each script.

 The material is organized as follows:
   - The **scripts** directory contains the main files to replicate calculations, figures and tables in the paper.